composer/composer/doc/articles/vendor-binaries.md

-As of Composer 2.2.2, a new `$_composer_bin_dir` global variable is defined by the bin proxy file, so that when your binary gets executed it can use it to easily locate the project's autoloader.
+As of Composer 2.2.2, a new `$_composer_bin_dir` global variable is defined by the bin proxy file, so that when your binary gets executed it can use it to easily locate the project's Composer bin directory.

 For non-PHP binaries, as of Composer 2.2.6, the bin proxy sets a `COMPOSER_RUNTIME_BIN_DIR` environment variable.